 The Lange XT3 Tour can drive some hefty all-mountain wide skis very effectively at speed and in difficult conditions.
 Part of this comes from the boot’s aggressive forward angle in the cuff, a welcome element for skiers who prefer a forward stance as opposed to the more upright angles that most backcountry ski boots provide.
 The boot’s low volume and narrow last also helped drive bigger skis with more control.

 In hard-snow conditions that made my skis chatter and would normally rattle anyone’s molars, the Dual Core shell effectively minimized any vibrations in my lower legs, keeping me stable and in control.
 This is one of the greatest features of modern Lange boots, and to have it in a backcountry-specific boot is pretty fantastic.

 While testing the boot in Colorado’s Indian Peaks, I did notice that it’s a little softer than one might expect for a backcountry-specific 130 flex.
-But I am a pretty big guy and I was wearing a very heavy backpack.
+But I am a pretty big guy at 200 pounds and I was training with a very heavy, 60-pound backpack.
 There is no level of Velcro strap reinforcement that can really make up for the somewhat softer feel of Grilamid, but Lange does get credit for trying.

 Overall, this boot is a welcome addition to the world of backcountry ski boots, especially for skiers who bemoan wide, sloppy boots with very upright cuff angles.
 Serious skiers who want a performance-oriented boot—and those that love Langes—will certainly be smitten with this new blue boot.